NeoGeographyToolkit/StereoPipeline/docs/tips_tricks.rst

    data one can invoke the ``dg_mosaic`` tool (:numref:`dg_mosaic`, though note that this tool may introduce aliasing).
-With subsampling, you are trading resolution for speed, so this probably only makes sense for debugging or “previewing” 3D terrain.
+With subsampling, you are trading resolution for speed, so this probably only makes sense for debugging or "previewing" 3D terrain.
 That said, subsampling will tend to increase the signal to noise ratio, so it may also be helpful for obtaining 3D terrain out of noisy, low quality images.